 Acupuncture is offered here at Lawrence Park Health, in the form of contemporary medical acupuncture, dry needling, intramuscular stimulation (IMS) or electro-acupuncture.
 Acupuncture helps to promote natural healing from within the body itself.
 Through a process called neuromodulation, acupuncture is utilized for pain management, accelerated healing and the restoration of healthy nerve and muscle function.
-Other effects of acupuncture include: reducing inflammation, promoting healthy circulation, reducing / eliminating headaches and migraines, promoting a sense of relaxation (especially helpful for those with sleep disorders, depression, anxiety) and maintaining optimal health and wellness.
+Other effects of acupuncture include: reducing inflammation and toxins, promoting healthy circulation, reducing / eliminating headaches and migraines, promoting a sense of relaxation (especially helpful for those with sleep disorders, depression, anxiety) and maintaining optimal health and wellness.

 >Joint Mobilization and Manipulation

 When indicated, joint mobilizations and/or manipulation can be extremely helpful in the treatment of mechanical pain and restoring normal range of motion, particularly in the neck & back, hips, ankles, and other joints of the body.
-Joint mobilizations / manipulation at our Yonge Eglinton chiropractic clinic is different from your typical “adjustment” that you may have experienced at other clinics.
+Joint mobilizations / manipulation at our Yonge Eglinton Toronto chiropractic clinic is different from your typical “adjustment” that you may have experienced at other clinics.
 In addition to offering traditional adjustments where you might hear an audible “pop” – medically known as a “cavitation” – we also offer alternative methods of gentle therapy for your joints, including: Thompson adjustments/ mobilizations / manipulation without twisting or “popping” using a special chiropractic table that keeps your spine in a neutral position at all times; Activator adjustments that use a gentle hand held device to very specifically target joints that aren’t moving well (this is one of the most gentle ways of adjusting and can even be used on babies, acutely injured necks / joints and seniors!); Mulligan mobilizations which utilize a special stretching strap for gentle, but very effective stretching and restoration of restricted range of motion; McKenzie technique which is used to gently restore injured discs in your back to their pre-injured state, also without any twisting, “popping,” or quick movements.